vivaria/edisonrul.ing/README.md

 ## DESTRUCTION PUNCH

-*   If your opponent attacks your Defense Position "Wall of Illusion" with an ATK that is lower than "Wall of Illusion's" DEF, the monster is returned to your opponent's hand before the end of the Damage Step and it is not destroyed.
+*   If your opponent attacks your Defense Position "Wall of Illusion" with an ATK that is lower than "Wall of Illusion"'s DEF, the monster is returned to your opponent's hand before the end of the Damage Step and it is not destroyed.

 ## DESTRUCTION RING